 JUICY DEETS!
-Prabhas DROPS A HINT At His New Girlfriend; Did He Just Confirm DATING Shraddha Kapoor?
+Prabhas DROPS HINT About His New GF; Did He Just Confirm DATING Shraddha Kapoor?

 Since a long time, rumours have been rife that Prabhas and Anushka Shetty are more than friends.
 While speaking to Bollywood Hungama, when Prabhas was quizzed about the same, the actor denied the rumours and said he's not dating Anushka Shetty.

-Prabhas On Marrying US Based Girl
+Prabhas On Marrying A US-Based Girl

-In the same interview, when Prabhas was asked if he will be getting married to a US based businessman's daughter, the Saaho actor said, "No."
+In the same interview, when Prabhas was asked if he will be getting married to a US-based businessman's daughter, the Saaho actor said, "No."

 Does Prabhas Have A Girlfriend?

-When this million bucks question was asked to Prabhas, the actor rather gave a teasing reply and said, "May be.
+When this million bucks question was posed to Prabhas, the actor rather gave a teasing reply and said, "May be.
 May be not."
-To which Shraddha Kapoor said laughingly, "Nice."
+To which, Shraddha Kapoor said laughingly, "Nice."

-Considering that Prabhas denied dating Anushka Shetty and a US based girl and rather chose to say ‘May be.
+Considering that Prabhas denied dating Anushka Shetty and a US-based girl and rather chose to say ‘May be.
 May be not,' we can't help but wonder if something is really brewing between the Saaho co-stars?
 Well, only time will tell!

-Did Prabhas Charge 100 Crore For Saaho?
+Did Prabhas Charge Rs 100 Crore For Saaho?

 Recently, Prabhas had revealed that the budget of Saaho is Rs 350 crore.
-This revelation of Prabhas also sparked the rumours that the actor has charged Rs 100 crore for Saaho owing to massive success of Baahubali 2.
+This revelation of Prabhas also sparked rumours that the actor has charged Rs 100 crore for Saaho owing to the massive success of Baahubali 2.

 However, when asked about the same, Prabhas politely dismissed the rumours.